edvinli/federated-learning-mixture/README.md

 # federated-learning-mixture
-Code for the paper [Federated learning using a mixture of experts](https://arxiv.org/abs/2010.02056)
+This repo contains code for the paper [Federated learning using a mixture of experts](https://arxiv.org/abs/2010.02056).

 # Example
 To run the code on cifar10 with 5 clients, run the following line.
 Results will be saved in /save/results.